 1. Retirement Planning Done Right

 We also spend some time detailing key attributes you should look for in a financial advisor before you begin to work with one.
-We understand we may not be the best fit for everyone, but we still believe we hold values that are important to serving clients appropriately, and these should be a requirement to some extent for every advisor.
+We understand we may not be the best fit for everyone, but we still believe we hold values that are important to serving clients appropriately and we believe these should be a requirement to some extent for every advisor.

 2. The Millionaire Next Door